 This compensation includes: “economic damages” such as medical bills, future anticipated medical bills, the victim’s own out of pocket expenses, lost earnings and loss of future earning capacity.
 It also includes “non-economic damages” otherwise known as pain and suffering.

-It is extremely important that when seeking out a Personal Injury attorney, that those victims choose one that is both experienced and well versed in this area of law.
+It is extremely important that when seeking out a personal injury attorney in Orange County, that those victims choose one that is both experienced and well versed in this area of law.
 There are several important procedures and deadlines that if not properly followed, could ruin that person’s chance of recovery.

 California personal injury laws impose strict deadlines for those filing a lawsuit, otherwise known as Statute of Limitations.
 For personal injury, the Statute of Limitations are generally as follows: